jmarsik/SSASQueryProxy/README.md

 ## Testing from command line

-While developing the proxy, you can test it from the command line using `curl`:
+While developing the proxy, you can test it from the command line with `curl`:

 ```
 curl.exe --insecure --user "USER:PASSWORD" --data-ascii "MDXQUERY" --verbose "https://localhost:44380/?server=SERVERorHTTPMSMDPUMPURL&db=DATABASE&localeIdentifier=1029&applicationName=SSASQueryProxyDEV&timeout=900"